Skip navigation

 Outlook (Prognosis)

-The outcome is usually good if the obstruction is treated before tissue damage or tissue death occurs in the bowel.
-Some people may have more bowel obstruction in the future.
+The outcome is usually good if the obstruction is treated before bowel blood flow is affected.

 Alternative Names